dineshnagarit/facepandemic/README.md

 # facepandemic
-App based solution to fight the Novel Corona-19 virus disease.
+Facepandemic is a app based solution to fight the Novel Corona-19 virus disease.
+This repo is intended to have localisation support in diff-2 languages